sjpadgett/oe-blue-button-util/README.md

 <a name="predicate.not" />
 #### not(fn)

-Returns a predicate that or's other predicates
+Returns a predicate that negates another predicate
 ```js
 var fn = pred.hasProperty('a');